WojtekM113/MM-/_pages/about.md

 title: "About Me"
 ---

 I am gamedev student living in Poland, trying to specializie in Unity and Unreal Engine as gameplay programmer.
 Making fun interactive experiences is why I like doing it.
-I am also disabled person so.

 I  also participite  in  gamejams, I like them because they help me with my creativit + I can see what other cool games people have made!